Suraj0712/Datastructure/README.md

 3. operations and costs

+There is no such thing as the best data structure and it depends totally on factors like
+1. Most frequent operation
+2. Memory requirements
+3. Performance(time) requirements

 ## List as Abstract data type
 #### Logical view
 1. Store a given number of elements of a data of a given data type